Thomas-George-T/Streamlit-YouTube-Dashboard/README.md

 - The `videos` api contains important `statistics` like viewCount, Likes and Total Comments
 - After processing all the required information, they are returned as dataframes
 - These dataframes are used as the basis for various visualizations as displayed on the dashboard
-- Using the capabilites and different components of Streamlit, we design the dashboard.
+- Using the capabilites and different components of Streamlit, we design the dashboard with KPI's
+- Deploy the app for free on [streamlit cloud](https://streamlit.io/cloud)

 ## Demo
 The dashboard can be used for any YouTube video and can be viewed on [streamlit](https://thomas-george-t-streamlit-youtube-dashboard-app-n12ivk.streamlit.app)